bright/new-www/content/blog/2021-05-19-what-are-the-stages-of-app-development.md

 * Congrats, you’ve made it! 🙂
 * At this stage, a software development company regularly deploys some new features to production.
+* QA team makes sure that your software is secure, up-and-running and offers the best possible performance.
 * **Every change in the product will affect your users.** Thus at this stage the priority for developers is to maintain the app stability.
 All development updates should be tested in a staging environment.
 * The crucial part is to analyze users’ behavior to see how they respond to new features.
 * Also, at this stage mobile app developers have to regularly update the apps to cope with the Android and iOS changes.